Current US Status: Unconfirmed / Likely Delayed.

 The "Anti-Scalper" Engineering: True Randomization

-A major issue in previous promotions is individuals weighing packs to find the "Chase Card" (like Charizard).
+A major issue in previous US promotions is "pack weighing," where scalpers find the "Chase Card" (like Charizard) without opening the pack.

 The B2B Lesson for Card Creators